emartech/vue-example-app/README.md

 ```

 ## Practices
+#### General guidelines
+- Do not use test doubles (mocks, stubs, spies, etc.) unless there is no other way or very hard to test the related entity.
+The danger of mocking is that you lose the connection between the real usage and the test context and you can make hard-to-find bugs without breaking any tests after a simple refactoring.
+"Mock objects can give you a deceptive sense of confidence, and that's why you should avoid them unless there is really no alternative.", said Cedric Beust.
+- Always keep tests and code simple.
+Use idiomatic solutions (eg. Vuex test helpers, map functions, etc.)

 ### 1. Use Vuex
 As it's very easy to integrate Vuex and it provides a clear and simple architecture to your application, it should be used for simple projects as well without too much thinking.